Title

 .
 "Maybe they've all turned into vampires."

-TICH OUTLAW
+TICH THE OUTLAW

 Tich and Will sat on the hard bench in a dungeon deep in the bowels of the castle.
 Neither of them spoke for a long while.
 They just listened to the dripping of water that turned the floor into a damp muddy mess, the scuttling of huge rats and the moans and groans of other prisoners in other equally damp and dingy cells.